Scroll Top

 High-level MYB gene amplificationRNA/protein

-• Overexpression of MYB/MYBL1 is observed in 80-90% of ACCs (Gao et al., 2014, Brayer et al., 2016, Frerich et al., 2019.
+• Overexpression of MYB/MYBL1 is observed in 80-90% of ACCs (Gao et al., 2014, Brayer et al., 2016 & Frerich et al., 2019.
 Lack of reliable MYB and MYBL1 antibodies engineered against epitopes retained in ACC tumors for IHC and other assays has hindered a definitive analysis.

-• A list of putative MYB target genes have been nominated based on MYB chromatin binding profiles and differential gene expression in ACC patient-derived xenograft (PDX) tumors versus normal salivary tissue.
+• A list of putative MYB target genes has been nominated based on MYB chromatin binding profiles and differential gene expression in ACC patient-derived xenograft (PDX) tumors versus normal salivary tissue.
 This list includes the following genes: MYC, TP63, BCL2, AURKA, CCND1, MET, FGFR2, IGF1R, MALAT1, CASC4, NENF, CDK6, GMNN, NOTCH1 and NOTCH pathway genes (JAG1, JAG2 and SPEN) (Drier et al., 2016).

 Preclinical Evidence